Travel the World with a TESOL

 - Interview, prepare a 1-to-1 lesson for (i.e. a private lesson) and teach this lesson to a real English language learner.

-- Produce a written assignment describing what you learnt about the learner, their first language and also details and an assessment of the lesson you taught.
+- Produce a written assignment describing what you learnt about the learner, their first language and also details.
+Include an assessment of the lesson you taught.
 This will be assessed by the course tutors.

 Unit 4: Materials Assignment